- 1 table

 For passenger liners, cruise ships and other vessels, other than warships, tankers and dry bulk cargo ships, express in gross registered tonnage (grt), a volume measurement expressed in tons, and the first bold-type figure in Lloyd’s Register of Shipping.
 For tankers and dry bulk cargo vessels, the measurement is in deadweight tonnes (dwt), the actual weight in tonnes of maximum cargo, stores, fuel and people carried, which can be at least twice the gross tonnage.

 A tonnage scale called compensated gross tons (cgt) is used in statistics to show a country’s shipbuilding capacity.
 Cgt factors in manpower and added values.
 For instance, a very large crude carrier is bigger and may need more steel than a smaller liquefied gas carrier, but the number of hours needed to complete the gas carrier, and its value in the market, may be higher than for the supertanker.
 In some cases, other means of measuring the ship’s capacity are used.
-For liquefied gas carriers, use cubic meters (feet) more often than dwt to show the ship's capacity.
+For liquefied gas carriers, use cubic metres (feet) more often than dwt to show the ship's capacity.
 For container ships use teu (20-foot equivalent unit) or feu (40-foot equivalent unit).

 Use sparingly because it is often tautological, e.g., “The president met his top aides ...”
 He would hardly consult junior aides.